 Some firm favourites for a day trip away from Morzine are definitely Pila and La Thuile in Italy, Everything is better in Italy!
 There are many options however and it all depends on what terrain your group wants to ride;

 Pila is a DH focused Bike Park, but also has plenty of options for the long travel enduro bike.
-You do not necessarily need a guide here as the trails are easily found, though a day riding with one of our friends from Swit Shop Aosta will open up some incredible terrain on the enduro bike.
+You do not necessarily need a guide here as the trails are easily found, though a day riding with our friends at Three Seasons Bike will open up some incredible terrain on the enduro bike.

 La Thuile is an enduro paradise.
 150mm or more is recommended, there are a few easier trails but there is a reason this resort appears on the EWS circuit so often, it's natural, raw, steep and technical.
 A guide is advisable to make the most of the terrain here.